 My research and artistic practice examines the political, scientific, and economic systems surrounding energy production through both a global and local lens.
-I am interested in how these networks are intrinsically tied to the land and its development.
-I also look at how the American culture of progress impacts ecological systems and the contemporary condition of a planetary environmental consciousness.
+I am interested in how these networks of power generation are intrinsically tied to the landscape.
+I also explore how the American culture of progress impacts ecological systems and the contemporary condition of a planetary environmental consciousness.

 Image (right): Copyright Eileen Wold, Solar NYC, 2009.